KeyboardKit/KeyboardKit/Readmes/Callouts.md

 # Callouts

-KeyboardKit has support for various callouts, that are presented as the user types.
+KeyboardKit has support for various callouts, that are presented as bubbles when the user types on system keyboards.

 ## Input callouts

 An input callout can be used to show the currently typed character in a callout bubble.
 It's triggered by providing an observable context with the character to display.
 This callout type will automatically be enabled if you use a `SystemKeyboard`.

-`KeyboardInputViewController` will automatically create a `keyboardInputCalloutContext` when the extension is started.
-You can either use this context as is or replace it with a custom one.
+`KeyboardInputViewController` will automatically create an `InputCalloutContext` and bind it to its `keyboardInputCalloutContext` property when the extension is started.
+You can use it as is or replace it with a custom one.

-The standard callout context will only work for `iPhone`, since that is the standard iOS behavior.
-You can enable input callouts for iPad or disable input callouts altogether by creating a custom context and registering it as described above.
+The standard callout context will only work for `iPhone`, since iPads don't have these callouts by default.
+You can enable them for iPads or disable them altogether by creating a custom context and replace the standard one.

 To enable input callouts for custom views, follow these steps: